cwleonard/game-off-2013/README.md

 ## Software

-This project would not be possible without the following open source software packages.
+The game is written in JavaScript.
+I kept it simple so I didn't need any game engine package, but I did use some other packages and utilities.
+I wouldn't have been able to complete this game so quickly without the following open source software.
 You can find the complete license information [here](license.txt).

   * [jQuery](http://jquery.com/) - https://github.com/jquery/jquery